 With sound bites: Your pen.
 Your personality.

-Notice how the sound bite uses repetition and alliteration and becomes punchier?
-You can write better email copy by leaving your reader with an impactful, memorable message.
+Notice how when the sound bite incorporates repetition and alliteration it becomes catchier and packs a more memorable punch?
+You can write better email copy by giving your reader an easy message to recite and remember.

-Why is that important?
-Research shows that when readers can picture themselves in the story we create within our copy, sales messages can finally begin to stick.
+Storytelling helps break down the sales barrier, fosters a sense of connection, and helps sweep the reader into an alternate world.
+Why’s that important?
+Research shows that, when readers can picture themselves in the story we create within our copy, sales messages begin to stick.

 Let’s look at an example from a fictional candle company.